biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 Another aspect may be internationalisation of the front-ends.

 The justification for this work is that there may be hundreds of biohackathons in the coming years and, supposing we have a suitable setup, it may be manageable to get thousands of publications.
+Furthermore, the code base and approach for this web service may lead to other initiatives for hosting similar reports/publications.

 ## Future work